Scottish-Tech-Army/soundscape-backend/docs/architecture.md

         - Otherwise, it retrieves the file from Azure and stores it in R2.

-        This model is used because ordinary workers are terminated as soon as the client disconnects.
-Any download lasting more than a couple of seconds before data is available to stream is likely to end with the client disconnecting, and so the download never succeeds.
-The user impact is that the first download of any large extract fails, but should succeed on a later retry (for all users, not just the first to download).

 - In addition to the workers `PMTILES_BUCKET`, `EXTRACTS_BUCKET`, and `EXTRACTS_BUCKET-queue`, there are three workers called `PMTILES_BUCKET-test`, `EXTRACTS_BUCKET-test`, and `EXTRACTS_BUCKET-queue-test`, used for testing during the upload process, not by clients.
 These use the same R2 buckets as the main workers.

+> **Note:** The architecture diagram omits the inline R2-fill path (worker fetches from Azure storage and writes to R2 on a cache miss for files under the threshold) for clarity; only the queue-worker path is shown.

+### Why a queue worker is needed

+The queue model is used because ordinary Cloudflare workers are terminated as soon as the client disconnects.
+Any download lasting more than a couple of seconds before data is available to stream is likely to end with the client disconnecting, and so the download never succeeds.
+The user impact of the queue worker model is that the first download of any large extract fails (with a helpful message in the app), but should succeed on a later retry (for all users, not just the first to download).

 ## Uploading of new data from Azure